8 Tips for Keeping Your Home Safe While You’re on Vacation

 That’s why it’s so important to unplug any appliances and electronics that don’t need to run while you’re away.

-We also recommend testing your smoke detectors and (if needed) replacing the batteries before you jet-off.
-Smoke detectors are a vital first line of defense for you and your family – even when you aren’t at home.
+We also recommend testing your smoke alarms and (if needed) replacing the batteries before you jet-off.
+Smoke alarms are a vital first line of defense for you and your family – even when you aren’t at home.

-And don’t forget to install Notion sensors next to your smoke detectors.
-As soon as our wireless sensors detect your smoke detector going off, you’ll get an alert sent to your smartphone so you can take action, no matter where you are.
+And don’t forget to install Notion sensors next to your smoke alarm.
+As soon as our wireless sensors hear your smoke alarm sounding, you’ll get an alert sent to your smartphone so you can take action, no matter where you are.

 #3: Turn On Your Home Security System